 Using data for purposes other than it was originally gathered for (or permitted for use) is a growing global public concern in many areas (ie, social media, big tech, etc.), and such use of health care data (and biospecimens16,17) is no exception.
 In research, this problem is manifested in a researcher using data permitted for Purpose A for Purposes B, C and D. Such new purposes could include additional research projects, commercial purposes, and others.
-Even if a secondary use is permissible by law, a health care provider will often impose contractual obligations to prevent a data recipient from secondary use, specifically calling out the prohibition of re-identifying the data without permission as the ability to successfully match a HIPAA de-identified data set (or a HIPAA Limited Data Set) by combining it with other data has become much easier since the HIPAA law written in 1996.18,19 The contractual obligations may even go so far as to specify the prevention of manipulations with the intent to prepare for secondary use, such as stripping the identifiers, making derivatives of the data set, or other strategies to render the data set unregulated.
+Even if a secondary use is permissible by law, a health care provider will often impose contractual obligations to prevent a data recipient from secondary use, specifically calling out the prohibition of re-identifying the data without permission as the ability to successfully match a HIPAA de-identified data set (or a HIPAA Limited Data Set) by combining it with other data (which has become much easier since the HIPAA law written in 1996).18,19 The contractual obligations may even go so far as to specify the prevention of manipulations with the intent to prepare for secondary use, such as stripping the identifiers, making derivatives of the data set, or other strategies to render the data set unregulated.
 Such efforts are reaffirmed by the health care provider taking the stance that they are only licensing the data for the stated use and thus reinforcing that the recipient never has nor gains any ownership over the data.
 Regardless, the ownership of the data and its derivatives post-release is often a contentious issue in the intellectual property provisions of research and data use agreements, and can cause challenges and delays for all parties.

 Living vs. Deceased Individuals